14 DIY Photography Lighting Ideas & Handy Lifehacks

 Tools and materials needed:

-This DIY photography lighting idea presupposes using a screen to bounce the light of your camera flash off which will result in a soft light.
-When the shooting is over and you can put the screen into a regular camera bag.
-The cost is also ridiculous, merely 99c.
+This DIY photography lighting idea presupposes using a screen to bounce the light of your camera flash off.
+Thus, you will achieve a soft light.
+When the shooting is over, you can put the screen into a regular camera bag.

 Such a DIY light diffuser is small cardboard covered with tin foil.
 To attach it, get a cheap wire hanger and bend it in the middle, covering each end in tape thickly.
 Push the tripod screw through the tape and attach the hanger to the camera.
 Finally, attach the reflector to the free end of the hanger using a clothes peg, adjusting the angle to about 45 degrees.